 The Sunset Park industrial waterfront’s strategic location on Upper New York Bay, extensive industrial infrastructure, access to a large local labor pool, and connection to major transportation networks serving New York City as well as the wider region, help the district maintain its importance as a working waterfront.
 The recommendations in this Vision Plan aim to foster its continued growth and achieve a vision of how industry can become a better urban neighbor and continuing player in the diversification of the New York City economy.

-NYCEDC, in coordination with the New York State Department of Environmental Conservation and New York City Parks and Recreation, is undertaking an exciting development of new public open space on the Sunset Park waterfront.
+NYCEDC, in coordination with the New York State Department of Environmental Conservation (NYSDEC) and NYC Department of Parks & Recreation (NYC DPR), is undertaking an exciting development of new public open space on the Sunset Park waterfront.

-The Bush Terminal Piers Open Space project is a plan to transform a long-dormant waterfront brownfield site on the Sunset Park waterfront into a public recreation resource.
-Identified as a community priority during planning in the late 1990s for the City’s port and waterfront assets, the project will provide waterfront access on an industrial waterfront previously inaccessible to the local community of Sunset Park.
+The Bush Terminal Piers Open Space project is transforming a long-dormant brownfield site on the Sunset Park waterfront into a public recreation resource.
+Identified as a community priority during planning in the late 1990s for the City’s port and waterfront assets, the project will provide waterfront access for the first time in generations to the local Sunset Park community.

 You can view the 2004 State DEC Record of Decision to learn more about this project.